How to Create a Project Management Plan

 A Project Management Plan (PMP — not to be confused with the Project Management Professional certification) defines not only when a project will be delivered, but also how it will be delivered.
 If a document only contains what will be done and by when, it is not a true Project Management Plan.

-This can be confusing as there are a number of websites on how to create a project management plan or a project plan that leave out key components.
-A complete project management plan must include how a project is executed, monitored, and controlled.
+This can be confusing, as there are a number of explainers on how to create a project management plan or a project plan that leaves out key components.
+A complete project management plan must include guidelines on how a project is executed, monitored, and controlled.
 According to the Project Management Institute, it should answer all of the questions listed below:

 - What is to be done?

 - What product(s) or service(s) will be delivered as a result of the effort?